 Very few decisions in life are made in a vacuum—what happens in one place always affects something else.
 The same is true about sending a child to college.
-That choice has a major financial impact on the student and also on every member of the family.
+That choice has a major financial impact on the student and also on every family member.
 It can affect the family’s purchasing capabilities, other children’s opportunities for college, and the parents’ retirement options.
-Parents need to work with their student to decide which course of action is best for all involved.
+Four questions every family should answer about paying for college: